wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 * Ability to maintain focus and develop proficiency in new skills rapidly.
 * Ability to work in a fast paced environment.
 * In-depth knowledge of more than one Information Security principle and discipline.
+<br /><br />

+AICPA (American Institue of Certified Public Accountants) SSAE18 (Statement on Standards for Attestation Agreement #18) SOC (Service Organization Control) Reports are internal control reports on the services provied by a service organization.

 ## Glossary